AlexxNica/ssd/docs/sites/all/modules/contrib/piwik_noscript/README.txt

 In addition, if Piwik module is not enabled, this module also adds an image tag with some JavaScript to track the referrer URL.

+To use this module you'll need to configure your Piwik settings by either installing and configuring the Drupal Piwik module, or by adding these lines to your settings.php file:

+$conf['piwik_site_id'] = 1;
+$conf['piwik_url_https'] = 'https://piwik.example.org/';